Salaries in Jacksonville, FL

 6. US Department of Veterans Affairs

-The US Department of Veterans Affairs provides essential services and support to veterans in need.
+The US Department of Veterans Affairs provides healthcare and benefits to veterans, offering a competitive salary.

 9. Federal Bureau of Investigation (FBI)